 We have employment agreements with Edward K. Aldag, Jr., R. Steven Hamner and Emmett E. McLean.
-These employment agreements provided the following annual base salaries in 2011: Mr. Aldag, \$575,000; Mr. Hamner, \$385,000; and Mr. McLean, \$380,000.
-On each January 1, each NEO is to receive a minimum increase in his base salary equal to the increase in the Consumer Price Index, or CPI.
-These agreements provide that each NEO agrees to devote substantially all of their business time to our operation.
+These employment agreements provided the following annual base salaries in 2013: Mr. Aldag, \$600,000; Mr. Hamner, \$400,000; and Mr. McLean, \$395,000.
+On each January 1, each NEO is to receive a minimum increase in his base salary equal to the increase in the Consumer Price Index, or CPI (CPI increase was voluntarily waived for 2013 base salary).
+These agreements provide that each NEO agrees to devote substantially all of his business time to our operation.
 The employment agreement for each of the NEOs is for a three-year term, which is automatically extended at the end of each year within such term for an additional one year period, unless either party gives notice of non-renewal as provided in the agreement.